RasmusKnothNielsen/Advanced_Python/1._Introduction/notes.md

 There are no duplicates in a set
 Very effective to get rid of duplicates in a list, turn a list into a set and back into a list.
 This would be done, if mutability is important.
+- Mutable
+- Not ordered (Same order as we put it in)
 > s = set([1,2,2,3,3])
 >s is equal to [1,2,3]